 Sarah Kliff is one of the country's leading health policy journalists, who has spent seven years chronicling Washington's battle over the Affordable Care Act.
 Recently, her reporting has taken her to the White House for a wide-ranging interview with President Obama on the health law — and to rural Kentucky, for a widely-read story about why Obamacare enrollees voted for Donald Trump.

 Sarah is a senior policy correspondent at Vox.com, where she focuses on the Republicans' effort to repeal Obamacare — and what that will mean for the millions of Americans who rely on the law for coverage.
 At Vox, she is also a co-host of The Weeds, a policy podcast with Ezra Klein and Matt Yglesias.
-She is developing a second podcast, also about policy, that will launch in late 2017.
+She is developing a second podcast, about how policy effects people, that will launch in October 2017.

 Prior to joining Vox, Sarah covered health policy for the Washington Post, where she was a founding writer at Wonkblog, a blog dedicated to making complicated policy easily understandable.
 She has also covered health policy for Politico and Newsweek magazine.